 Deliverable.
-Students are asked to write a Memorandum to a target audience in response to a single case question.
-The task is to assemble key information, arguments, and advice in paragraph format with reference to the Essay Format.
+Students are asked to write a Memorandum to a target audience in response to a case question.
+The task is to assemble key information, arguments, and advice in paragraphs with reference to the Essay Format.
 Students should quality check their final work against assignment parameters and requirements.
-Please e-mail the Memorandum as Word/PDF attachments to the Instructor by the course end date.
-The Instructor will acknowledge receipt and return graded feedback before the term ends.
+Please e-mail the Memorandum as an attachment to the Instructor by the course end date.
+The Instructor will acknowledge receipt and return graded feedback by the end of term.